 There are so many innovative technologies that made a vibrating impact in the digital world and Blockchain is being one of them.
 It is of no surprise that Blockchain has gained a spectacular traction in the market and impelled many blockchain software development companies to adopt in the development process.
 In this blog, we are going to discuss about Blockchain Consensus Algorithm: Proof of Stake Vs Proof of Work.

 A consensus algorithm is a process used to achieve agreement on a single data which are designed for creating reliability in a network involving multiple nodes.
-In view of many Blockchain Consulting companies , it is helpful algorithm for solving the issues in distributed computing and Multi agent systems.
+In view of many Blockchain Consulting companies, it is a helpful algorithm for solving the issues in distributed computing and Multi-agent systems.

 There are multiple kinds of consensus algorithms in Blockchain Technology which currently exists.
 Let’s know the difference between two of them Proof of Stake and Proof of Work.

 Proof of Stake (PoS):

 Proof of Stake (PoS) is a mining algorithm that is based on the stake of the miner in the given ecosystem unlike arithmetic difficult puzzle in Proof of Work (PoW).
 That means, who writes the next block is decided based on how large the stake of a person / miner holds (i.e. how many coins or tokens does it hold).

 Miner 1 – stakes 50 coins (bitcoin or any other)